London Theatre TicketsPlaysTwelfth Night - Tickets

 Yes, while keeping Shakespeare’s text intact, this version uses contemporary design, movement, and live music to create a fresh, engaging interpretation.

-Are there any musical elements in Twelfth Night?
+Are there any musical elements in the play?

 Yes, the production includes original songs composed by Matt Maltese, enhancing the emotional and comedic elements of the play.